gqwg2003/voice_dictation/SECURITY.md

 ### Types of Processed Data
 - **Audio recordings:** Temporarily, only during recognition
 - **Recognized text:** Stored locally in the application
+- **System data:** Information about operation mode and available components

 ### Privacy Policy
 - We do not store your audio recordings
 - When using Google Speech Recognition API, data is processed according to their privacy policy
 - The application does not share data with third parties except recognition APIs
+- In hybrid mode, all processing is performed locally for maximum privacy

 ## Security Recommendations